Political Economy of Financial Markets

-The programme's Acting Director is Professor David Vines (Balliol and St Antony's College), Deputy Director is Adam Bennett (St Antony's College), and Administrator is Julie Adams (European Studies Centre, St Antony's College).
+The programme's Director was Dr Charles Enoch (St Antony's College), and Administrator was Julie Adams (European Studies Centre, St Antony's College).

-The work of PEFM is overseen by an Academic Steering Committee chaired by Professor Vines and composed of a number of distinguished academics and policy makers in the fields of economics, politics and international finance.
+The work of PEFM Oxford was overseen by an Academic Steering Committee chaired by Dr Enoch, composed of a number of distinguished academics and policy makers in the fields of economics, politics and international finance.

-In addition, PEFM draws on the work of a number of Associates as contributors to its programme.
+In addition, PEFM Oxford drew on the work of a number of Associates as contributors to its programme.

-Core funding for the programme has been assured by a grant from the Financial Market Policies Foundation (www.fmpf.org) and by private donations.
+Core funding for the programme was assured by a grant from the Financial Market Policies Foundation (www.fmpf.org) and by private donations.